data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ## #   `0_14` <chr>, `0_15` <chr>, `9` <chr>
 ```

-We used `skip = 4` when we read in those datasets.
+We used `skip = 4` when we read in the datasets in the list.
 That worked for all datasets except the fifth one.
 In that one, skipping four lines left out the variable name row.
-To fix it, we'll read the 2016 dataset again using `read_csv` and the fifth element of `filenames`.
+To fix it, we'll read the 2016 dataset again using `read_csv` and the fifth element of `filenames` but this time will use the argument `skip = 3`.
 We'll assign the newly read dataset to the fifth element of the `all_files` list: